ramonfontes/sphinx_rtd_theme/docs/krack-attack.rst

    ~/working_dir$ cd krackattack && sudo ./pysetup.sh

-First of all trying to identify the network topology that will be generated through the code below:
+The network topology will be generated through the code below.

 .. code:: python